ninitkemcho/ML2_project/README.md

 ```

 ### Data Loading
-For reproducibility data is downloaded locally and relative path is set so that it can successfully ran locally
+For reproducibility data is downloaded locally and relative path is set so that it can successfully run locally

 ## Model Structure